yinonsh/logline/README.md

 Only 2 steps and you're ready to go !
 1. Get the Code
-2. Configure your logging framework
+2. Configure your existing logging framework

 See [Getting Started](https://github.com/yinonsh/logline/wiki/Getting-Started)